- What is radiation therapy? When is it used?

 - To learn more

 Side effects from radiation therapy to the brain

-Stereotactic radiosurgery (steer-e-o-TACK-tick ray-dee-o-SUR-jer-ee) is often used when cancer has only spread to a few sites in the brain.
+Stereotactic radiosurgery (steer-e-o-TACK-tick ray-dee-o-SUR-jer-ee) is often used when cancer is in only one or a few sites in the brain.
 (This radiation treatment gives a large dose of radiation to a small tumor area.)
 Side effects depend on where the radiation is aimed.
 Some side effects might show up quickly, but others might not show up until 1 to 2 years after treatment.
 Talk with your radiation oncologist about what to watch for and when to call for help.